 logging.level.org.springframework.security=TRACE

-It’s easy to confuse this with CORS errors, but CORS is a mechanism where the browser blocks requests to a different origin — it’s a separate issue from CSRF.
-CORS configuration is explained in this article.
+This is easily confused with CORS errors, but CORS is a browser mechanism that blocks requests to a different origin — it’s a separate issue from CSRF.
+CORS configuration is explained here.

 Spring Security 6: Disabling CSRF for REST APIs

-For JWT-authenticated REST APIs, configure it as follows:
+For a JWT-authenticated REST API, configure it as follows.

 @Bean